deshowa/DDS_case_study_2/Chulwalar_case_study_and_economic_forecast.md

 ```

 ##### Notice that we has to annualize the data here (done in the time series creation code).
 Otherwise, we would get a stairstepped graph that could hide the trends.
 ##### We see a high correlation between the variables here (R = 0.89).
 However, the data being annual could positively impact these results and skew the data.
 It is interesting though.
-Perhaps as exports increase (red etel being the greatest) the globalisation party members increase.Could one be a leading indicator?
+Perhaps as exports increase (red etel being the largest) the globalisation party members increase.Could one be a leading indicator?

 ##### **Monthly Average Export Price Index**